 From the Add Content menu, select Add External Tool:

 Give this Content item a unique Tool Title.
 Having multiple content items with the same name can cause issues when grading Hypothesis readings.

 Click Save and you will be brought back to your Lessons page.

 Click on the title of the Content Item.

-You will have the option to enter a publicly-viewable URL (See Step 4A) or to add a PDF from Google Drive (See Step 4B).
+You will have the option to enter a publicly-viewable URL (See Step 3A) or to add a PDF from Google Drive (See Step 3B).
 The screen will look like this:

 Note: This process will change the privacy of the selected Google Drive file to “Anyone with the link can view,” creating a publicly-viewable URL for the document.
-However, the document URL will not be shared with anyone outside your course and cannot be easily discovered.
+Please see our page on sharing settings in Google Drive for more information.

 You will see your Hypothesis-enabled Content Item listed on the Lessons page.
 When your students click on the Content Item, the web page or document will open with Hypothesis enabled and scoped to your automatically-provisioned private group: